Graduation Years: 2021 - 2022

-Description: Our top recruiting team in our girls club program consisting of combination grad years.
+Description: A high level recruiting team in our girls club program consisting of the 2021 - 2022 graduation years.
 Players will receive accelerated coaching through our college preparatory practices designed to rapidly advance skill sets.
 Our unmatched training coupled with participating in the nation's leading lacrosse events, gives our athletes the platform to showcase in front of college coaches.

 Tryouts: This team is formed from an open tryout in September.
 Tryout registration will begin in August.
 Players selected from this tryout will travel the following summer.
 For currently team availability please call 513-847-8491.